Advent 19: The Saddest Prophecy

 Reflection

-As we prepare for Christmas, it’s good for us to remember that Jesus came to a world broken by sin.
+As we prepare for Christmas, it’s good to remember that Jesus came to a world broken by sin.
 Many prophecies were fulfilled at his birth.
 Most of them are so good and joyful, but not this one.
 This one reminds us that there are evil people in the world who hate Jesus.
 This was true in Jerusalem 2,000 years ago, and it is true today.

 But this will not stop God from keeping his promises.